 If you need to generate points in a sequence at multiple sites, then you may need a more complex series of counters like Lamport timestamps or a vector clock.
 Distributed clocks like this provide a partial causal ordering of events and a means to detect conflicts (i.e. events that are seen as concurrent because they extend a shared point in history).

-Distributed clocks will only help you detect concurrent events.
-Once detected, the problem of resolving conflicting events is often domain-specific.
-Using the appropriate clock or data structure should force you to handle these conflicts early on.
-Remember, the conflicts were always present with regular timestamps, they were just not being surfaced in your design.
+Distributed clocks only help you detect concurrent events.
+Once detected, the problem of resolving conflicts is often domain-specific.
+Using the appropriate clock or data type will force you to handle these conflicts early.
+Remember, the conflicts were always present with timestamps - they were just not apparent.

-Conflict detection and resolution can get as fancy and as complicated
+Detecting and resolving conflicts can be as fancy and complex as you

 When are timestamps appropriate?